exotica-jewelry/multietch-dev/content/how-to-use/faq/index.md

 10. **What is your anodizing solution?**

     We use 1 tablespoon of ammonium sulfate per gallon of distilled water.
 You can get ammonium sulfate wherever gardening supplies are sold.
-Reactive Metals Studio recommends using
+You can also use
     [**TSP-PF Electrolyte**](https://www.reactivemetals.com/patinas-chemicals).

     Start with 1/8 cup per gallon of distilled water.
 If the anodizing reaction